Worn Out Slipcovers Make the Best Replacements

 Faded, stained fabric and a few holes and tears are no problem.
 If the slipcover fit is still in reasonable shape I can duplicate it and make minor adjustments if needed.
 I customize the look and feel with fabric of your choice.

 My slipcover copy service comes in handy when you discover the furniture manufacturer who made your original cover years ago no longer offers replacements.

 OK, now let’s take a look at these inspiring makeovers!

 Theresa took her comfy, well-made sofa with her when she moved to her new home in Southern California.
 Once she got settled it was time to update her decor, which included a new slipcover.

-She chose a washable 12 oz cotton bull denim in color Gun Metal Grey.
+She chose a washable 12 oz cotton bull denim in dark grey.
 This slipcover copy only needed a few fit adjustments to make the new cover fit like it did when she first bought it.

 Cindy in Spokane, WA sent me her worn out red denim armchair and ottoman slipcovers to copy.
 Despite a few holes and tight spots I was able to recreate the original tailored fit.

-We used one of my favorite fabrics, Topsider Denim in color Camel.
+She chose a camel color bull denim.
 It’s a lovely alternative to Khaki.
 I think it looks pretty fab with Cindy’s classic awning stripe rug.